 I am a qualitative researcher with interests in health and wellbeing, particularly around pregnancy and the early years.
 I am involved in a broad range of projects.

-I am the co-lead of an emerging work stream between the Early Years research team and the School of Social Sciences, Cardiff University.
-Dawn Mannay and I have completed two pilot research projects, funded by ESRC/WISERD and CYPRN and have a current project funded by the ISSF Wellcome Trust.
-In these projects, a range of participatory and visual methods are used to understand the context of parenthood and its impact on health risk behaviours which impact on infants and children.
-I am currently leading a project in which mothers from deprived areas use lifehistory interviews and visual methods in order to discuss health and wellbeing.
+Prior to this, I was the co-lead of a work stream between the Early Years research team and the School of Social Sciences, Cardiff University.
+Dawn Mannay and I have completed four research projects, funded by ESRC/WISERD, CYPRN and the ISSF Wellcome Trust fund.
+In these projects, a range of participatory and visual methods were used to understand the context of parenthood and its impact on health risk behaviours which impact on infants and children.
+I am finalising papers from these projects for publication.

-I am also part of the study management group on a number of studies examining the feasibility and acceptability of complex interventions to improve health.
-This includes a maternal smoking cessation project with Public Health Wales, Models for Access to Maternal Smoking cessation Support (MAMSS), a Breastfeeding Peer Support for Breastfeeding Maintenance study (Mam-Kind) funded by the NIHR, and an NIHR funded feasibility study of a youth drug prevention programme, ASSIST+Frank, led by DECIPHer and the STAR Family study, examining reproductive decision making and experiences among women with rheumatic diseases.
+I have been part of the study management group on a number of studies examining the feasibility and acceptability of complex interventions to improve health.
+This includes a maternal smoking cessation project with Public Health Wales, Models for Access to Maternal Smoking cessation Support (MAMSS), a Breastfeeding Peer Support for Breastfeeding Maintenance study (Mam-Kind) funded by the NIHR, an NIHR funded feasibility study of a youth drug prevention programme, ASSIST+Frank, led by DECIPHer and the STAR Family study, examining reproductive decision making and experiences among women with rheumatic diseases.

 I am also working as a qualitative researcher on the PUMA project.
 In this project I use an ethnographic approach to understand the way in which deterioration among patients is detected and escalated by staff on paediatric wards.